ofiscal/tax.co/markdown/How-to-run-tax.co.md

 The Docker container you were in, `tax-co`, is still running, but you're no longer looking around inside it.
-You can open up a new Bash view into `tax-co` with `sudo docker exec -it anac bash`.
+You can open up a new Bash view into `tax-co` with `docker exec -it anac bash`.

 Stop `tax-co` with `docker stop anac`.
 Now it's stopped, but it's still on your system;
 you can restart it whenever you want with `docker start -ai anac`.

-When the container is stopped, you can remove it with `sudo docker rm anac`.
+When the container is stopped, you can remove it with `docker rm anac`.
 You will rarely need to do that -- maybe only when upgrading the image.
 It will persist even when you reboot your computer.